Price range: $37.95 through $42.95

 PLANTING INSTRUCTIONS FOR ED’S CRAZY CRAB™

-Ed’s Crazy Crab™ requires 6 hours of direct sunlight for growth and fruit production.
+Ed’s Crazy Crab™ requires 6 hours of sunlight for growth and fruit production.
 Space trees 20′ apart and use at least 5′ cages to protect your trees.
-This protection will ensure your deer eat your fruit in a few years, not your trees this year.
-A weed mat and aluminum window screen around the base of your tree with stone for mulch are also encouraged as this will prevent the voles from tunneling and destroying the tree’s base and root system.
+This process will ensure your deer eat your fruit in a few years, not your trees this year.

 SHIPPING/PICK UP